Frobenius modules over multivariate Robba rings: Frobenius lifts and -modules

-\begin{defn} Let $q$ be a power of $p$.
-By an \emph{enhanced $q$-power Frobenius lift} on $\calR_A$, we will mean a locally compact topological (not necessarily commutative) monoid $\Gamma$ with a distinguished central element $\varphi$ generating a discrete submonoid, together with an action of $\Gamma$ on $\calR_A^{\inte}$ which is continuous for the LF topology (that is, the action map $\Gamma \times \calR_A^{\inte} \to \calR_A^{\inte}$ is continuous) such that the induced action on $\calR_A^{\inte}/\frakm \calR_A^{\inte}$ is faithful and identifies $\varphi$ with the $q$-power absolute Frobenius endomorphism.
-In the case where $\Gamma$ is generated by $\varphi$, we call the resulting action a \emph{plain $q$-power Frobenius lift}.
+\begin{defn} By a \emph{relative $q$-power Frobenius lift} on $\calR_A$, we will mean an endomorphism $\varphi$ of $\calR_A$ which is continuous for the LF topology and acts on $\calR^{\inte}_A$ in such a way that the induced action on $A$ is a relative $q$-power Frobenius map in the sense of Definition~\ref{D:relative Frobenius}.
+In case the latter is the $q$-power (absolute) Frobenius map (which by Remark~\ref{R:Kunz} requires $A$ to be regular), we say that $\varphi$ is an \emph{absolute $q$-power Frobenius lift}.
+Note that the action on $\calR_A^{\inte}$ of a relative $q$-power Frobenius lift on $\calR_A$ is norm-scaling with parameter $q$. \end{defn}

-Note that on one hand, the action of $\Gamma$ is forced to be continuous also for the weak topology on $\calR_A^{\inte}$, while on the other hand, the action of $\Gamma$ extends by continuity for the LF topology to a continuous action on $\calR_A$.
-In general, however, $\Gamma$ need not act continuously for the $p$-adic topology on $\calR_A^{\inte}$. \end{defn}

-\begin{remark} In Fontaine's theory of $(\varphi, \Gamma)$-modules, the relevant enhanced Frobenius lift consists of the product of a discrete free monoid generated by $\varphi$ with a compact group, and the label $\Gamma$ applies only to the compact factor.
-We prefer not to force a splitting of the monoid $\Gamma$ for flexibility in applications; see for instance Example~\ref{exa:Berger}. \end{remark}